Dashcon2Romania/dashcon2romania.github.io/rules.md

 ## EN

-#### By purchasing a ticket and/or by participating at the Dashcon 2: Romania event, you understand and agree to comply with the following rules:
+#### By purchasing a ticket and/or by participating at the DashCon 2: Romania event, you understand and agree to comply with the following rules:

 - Access to the event will be granted via wristband.
 The wristbands will be provided at the entrance after presenting a valid ticket.